Educational Blog about Anesthesia, Intensive care and Pain management

 a) Pressure generators:

-Constant pressure is produced by bellows or a moderate weight which produces a decreasing inspiratory flow which alters with changes in lung compliance
+Constant pressure is produced by bellows or a moderate weight which produces a decreasing inspiratory flow that alters with changes in lung compliance

 b) Flow generators: